djeada/Coding-Interviews/README.md

 <h1>Motivation</h1>

 "Coding Interviews" is an excellent book for anyone preparing for a coding job.
-However while reading it, I couldn't help but notice how much has changed in the way you write C++ code.
+However, while reading it, I couldn't help but notice how much has changed in the way you write C++ code.
 Many solutions were actually written in C and disguised as C++.
 I thought that it would be a fantastic idea to modernize the solutions.
-Plus you can never really learn something until you implement it yourself.
+Plus, you can never really learn something until you implement it yourself.

 The things I tried to change: